Protecting Your Constitutional Rights

 - What actions or events caused the violation?

 - What is the best response to the violation?
 Can the client's constitutional rights be restored and protected?
 Is there a motion that must be filed?
 Is there some other action that must be taken?

 - What steps should be taken to preserve and protect the client's rights if an appeal is necessary?

 Further, a skilled criminal defense lawyer will continue to ask these questions throughout the case, and not just at the beginning.

 Whether and to what extent someone's constitutional rights were violated can, and often will, have a significant impact on almost every aspect of any criminal case.
 An effective criminal defense attorney will continually seek to determine if their client's constitutional rights were violated at any stage of the criminal process, and then respond appropriately.Protecting Constitutional Rights at Every Stage of a Criminal Case

-Criminal defense attorney James S. Friedman understands and respects the importance of the constitutional rights that come into play in criminal cases.
+We understand and respect the importance of the constitutional rights that come into play in criminal cases.
 Mr. Friedman knows that constitutional rights do not only exist at the trial level, but continue through the appeal stage of a criminal defense matter.

-Whether you have an indictable/ felony offense, or a non-indictable misdemeanor offense in any New Jersey or New York City Court, James S. Friedman can consult with you concerning your options.
-Call Mr. Friedman at 800-361-6554 (toll free) to learn more, or contact the firm online.
+Whether you have an indictable/ felony offense, or a non-indictable misdemeanor offense in any New Jersey or New York City Court, we can consult with you concerning your options.
+Call Mr. Friedman at 800-361-6554 (toll free) to learn more, or contact us online.